christianyarwood62/intermediate_html_css/intermediate-css-concepts.md

 # Custom properties
 - AKA CSS variables
+- must be within a selector and start with 2 dashes
 - scope of these are in the div its declared in and all child elements
     - can declare variable in :root on all selectors
+- you can user @property to declare the type of a custom proeprty as well as initial value and inheritance rule
 - @property can let you define if child elements inherit the custom variable from its parent
     ```
     @property --box-color {